pbeens/Data-Analysis/Data/basketball-data-sources.md

 ---

-# AI Prompt
+# Asking AI for Sources

+This was an interesting experiment to see how the three most common AI assistants would respond.
+The prompt was:

-What are some good websites or data sources for NBA or WNBA CSV files?
+*What are some good websites or data sources for NBA or WNBA CSV files?*

 ## From ChatGPT